far-oda/Decentralized-Web-Analysis/README.md

 # Decentralized-Web-Analysis

-The first folder IP-Catcher has the go code and its files that finds malicious IPFS IPs The first folder **IP-Catcher** has the golang code and its files:
+The first folder **IP-Catcher** has the golang code and its files:

 `bad_ips.txt` includes a list of malicious IPs identified by zenbox from virustotal when scanning various samples of a Malware botnet called **Interplanetary Storm (IPStorm)**.